montyshyama/htb-postman/README.md

 Lets transfer Local Linux Enumeration & Privilege Escalation Checks script to the compromised machine via Python server.
 The script can be found <a href="https://github.com/rebootuser/LinEnum">here.</a>

-* Run Python Server on the Local Machine containing the script via this command:
+* Run Python Server on the Local Machine containing the script (in the same path) via this command:

 ```
 python -m SimpleHTTPServer 9090